 Please complete the Declaration Form in coordination with your Campus Advisor and submit it to your Registrar to declare your intention to complete the program.

 For information on cross registering for elective courses see the Three-College Cross Registration Page.

 A record of completion of the program will appear on the transcript of a student's home institution once they have met all of the certificate requirements.

 The program Director is Benjamin Linder, Olin College of Engineering, email@example.com.

-The Sustainability Certificate Committee members are Beth DeSombre at Wellesley, Bradley George at Babson, and Benjamin Linder at Olin.
+The Sustainability Certificate Steering Committee members are Beth DeSombre (Wellesley), Bradley George (Babson), and Benjamin Linder (Olin).